SourCherry/amplify-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## xml2js additional install requirements

+For Angular to recognise xml2js, the following steps are required:

+Add the timers-browserify node module using "npm install timers-browserify" Add the stream-browserify node module using "npm install stream-browserify" Add the following path mapping in your tsconfig.json:
+    "compilerOptions": {
+      "paths": {
+        "timers": [
+          "node_modules/timers-browserify"
+        ],
+        "stream": [
+          "node_modules/stream-browserify"
+        ],
+      }
+    }